Want to see

 Lastline Defender works with your existing email system to protect your organization from email-based threats like ransomware, cryptomining, credential stealing, social engineering, and spear-phishing.

-Lastline Email Defender-Cloud provides unmatched threat protection for Office 365 mail and Gmail.
+Lastline Defender provides unmatched threat protection for Microsoft Office 365 mail and Gmail.
 It is an additional layer of defense against threats that bypass those applications’ limited security controls.

-You can quickly secure your cloud email against advanced malware attacks, phishing, email compromise (BEC), and account take-overs (ATO).
-Lastline Email Defender-Cloud scans inbound, outbound, and internal emails looking for threats.
+You can quickly secure your cloud email against advanced malware attacks, phishing, business email compromise (BEC), and account take-overs (ATO).
+Lastline Defender scans inbound, outbound, and internal emails looking for threats.

-We designed the Lastline architecture to give you the maximum protection you want while offering the deployment flexibility and low TCO you need.
-Lastline Email Defender-Enterprise has three components to deploy:
+We designed the Lastline® architecture to give you the maximum protection you want while offering the deployment flexibility and low TCO you need.
+Lastline Defender has three components to deploy:

 You can configure these components to complement your SEG and MTA (Mail Transport Agent) systems.
 You can choose between three deployment options to passively monitor or actively block malicious content.

 Deploy Lastline Defender in different modes to protect on-premises or cloud mail systems.

 Lastline’s anti-phishing algorithm combines traditional analysis capabilities with a proprietary machine learning algorithm that looks at all aspects of the email and is specifically trained to catch the threats Microsoft Office 365 mail and Gmail miss.
 With the addition of account takeover prevention and advanced malware detection, Lastline provides a complete mail security solution to protect your organization from phishing schemes.